xxfoundation/elixxir-docs/cmix.md

 ## Cascade Mix Precomputation

-The Precomputation phases of the protocol which happen before the real-time mixing results in the following computed value, in a mix cascade compose of three mix nodes:
+The Precomputation phases of the protocol happens before the real-time mixing.
+The results of the precomputation in a mix cascade composed of three mix nodes is computed like this:

 ```
 (permute{permute{permute{R1 * R2 * R3} * S1} * S2} * S3)^-1
 ```

+In our above notation each of the R1 and S1 variables indicate a random value chosen by the first mix node.
+Each R and S value in turn is selected by each mix in the cascade.
+It is a group computation which is achieved by using the homomorphic properties of modulo multiplication.

 ### Setup Shared Public Key

-However a prerequisite for computing this value is the computation of a shared secret among all the mix nodes in the given mix cascade.
+A prerequisite for the precomputation protocol phases is the computation of a shared secret among all the mix nodes in the given mix cascade.
 We call this the `multiparty diffiehellman` and it's computed like so: